skip to Main Content

 practical DETAILS

 Fees.
-The cost for booking all twelve is just £60.
+The cost for booking all eight is just £40.
 That is just £5 per session, making them way cheaper than most two-hour yoga classes or a two-hour session in the gym!
-In addition, if you sign up for them at the same time as signing up for the Embodied Shamanism course, you can get all 12 live sessions for just £30 (just £1.25 an hour!).
-[Please note, the sessions can only be booked as a block of 12, and cannot be booked as individual sessions.
+[Please note, the sessions can only be booked as a block of 8, and cannot be booked as individual sessions.
 Nor can we offer discounts because someone can’t make some of the dates.
 Doing this would just be too complex and time-consuming to administer, so please don’t ask!]

 THE CURRICULUM